-Vice-Chairman.
+Chairman.
+Mr. Schenk became Chairman of the Farm Credit of Western Oklahoma Board in May, 2018.
 Mr. Schenk joined the Farm Credit of Western Oklahoma Board in October 2014 and has been an elected director since 2004, having served on the Farm Credit of Central Oklahoma Board of Directors prior to the merger with Farm Credit of Western Oklahoma.
 For the past five years he has been engaged in production agriculture in Central Oklahoma with principal enterprises consisting of cow/calf, stocker cattle, wheat, and alfalfa.
-He is former President and currently Vice-President of DO-BE Holstein Farms, Inc., a family farming corporation.
+He is the former President and current Vice-President of DO-BE Holstein Farms, Inc., a family farming corporation.
 Mr. Schenk was elected to a three-year term expiring in 2019.